acv-auctions/Butane/README.md

-# Firebase Electron Client (Working Title)
+# Butane

-Firebase Electron Client is an Electron application that wraps around Firebase's admin SDK to make management of collections and documents a little easier.
+Butane is an Electron application that wraps around the Firebase admin SDK to make management of collections and documents a little easier.
 It exposes an "SQL-like" DSL for creating, updating, and deleting documents, along with sorting and filtering.

 ### Currently, the DSL is fragile and lacking documentation.
 It is highly recommended not to execute queries against production projects.

-Before starting, you'll need a service account credentials file for a Firebase project.
-This can be found via your project's settings page under the "Service accounts" tab. **This file should be treated as a private key.**
+## Getting started

+You'll need a service account with the `Firebase Admin` role associated with your Firebase project, along with a private key file generated when creating a key under the service account.

+See https://cloud.google.com/iam/docs/creating-managing-service-accounts for information about creating service accounts.

+It's highly recommended that you create a separate service account specifically for Butane, rather than creating a new key under an existing service account.

+#### Do not share your private key with anyone!
+Your private key gives you complete control over your Firebase project!

+If you must share access to a Firebase project, e.g. multiple users using Butane, it's recommended that you create a new service account per user and only allow a narrow scope of permissions, e.g. reading but not writing documents.
+This will break some functionality within Butane, but it's much more secure than giving full access.

 ## Running locally

+1. Install dependencies using `npm i`
+2. Execute `npm run`:
-1. Clone the repository
+    1. `build-electron-main-dev`
-2. Navigate to the directory containing the repository and run `npm install`
+    2. `start-local-server`
-3. Run the following scripts via NPM: `build-electron-renderer-prod`, `start-local-server`, and `start-electron`
+    3. `start-electron`

+## Building for production

+TODO

 ## License